Bob Bees

-Robert Bees (born September 5, 1972) is a former American football quarterback who played two seasons in the Arena Football League (AFL) with the Oklahoma Wranglers, San Jose SaberCats and Buffalo Destroyers.
+Robert Bees (born September 5, 1972) is an American former professional football quarterback who played two seasons in the Arena Football League (AFL) with the Oklahoma Wranglers, San Jose SaberCats and Buffalo Destroyers.
 He played college football at Rocky Mountain.
 He was also a member of the Richmond Speed, Billings Outlaws/Mavericks, Las Vegas Gladiators and Tulsa Talons.

-Early years and college career
+Early life and college

 Bees attended Cajon High School in San Bernardino, California.

 He redshirted a year for the Weber State Wildcats of Weber State University.
 He transferred and played a year for the San Bernardino Valley College Indians.
 He was part of two teams that went 20-1-1, and won the So.
 Cal.
 Bowl against El Camino and Potato Bowl against Bakersfield.

 Bees played for the Ohio Bobcats of Ohio University in 1994.
 Bees made his first start for Ohio on October 22, 1994.

 He played for the Rocky Mountain Battlin' Bears of Rocky Mountain College in 1996 after a year off from football.
-He helped Rocky Mountain open the season with a victory and the team finished 6-4.
+He helped Rocky Mountain open the season with a victory and the team finished 6–4.
 Bees recorded seven touchdown passes and a NAIA record 685 yards passing in a game against the Carroll Fighting Saints.
 He received first-team All-America recognition after throwing for 4,315 yards and 36 touchdowns in ten games.
+His 431.5 passing yards per game in 1996 set an NAIA all-time record.

 Professional career

-San Jose SaberCats

 Bees was a member of the San Jose SaberCats of the AFL in 1999.

-Oklahoma Wranglers

 Bees was selected by the AFL's Oklahoma Wranglers in the 2000 Expansion Draft.
 He was released by the Wranglers on May 17, 2000.

-Richmond Speed

 Bees played for the Richmond Speed of the af2 from 2000 to 2002.
 He completed 262 of 502 pass attempts for 3,579 yards and 73 touchdowns while helping the Speed to ArenaCup II.
 He joined Richmond midway through the 2000 season and guided team to a 7-2 record after the Speed had gone 0-7.
 Bees started all 34 wins in Speed history and owned a 34-13 record as Richmond's starter.

-Billings Outlaws

 Bees was signed by the Billings Outlaws of the National Indoor Football League (NIFL) in December 2002.

-San Jose SaberCats

 Bees signed with the San Jose SaberCats on January 16, 2003.
 He was released by the SaberCats on April 16 and signed to the team's practice squad on April 18, 2003.

-Buffalo Destroyers

 Bees was signed by the Buffalo Destroyers off the San Jose SaberCats' practice squad on April 25, 2003.
 He started the Destroyers' final four games of the 2003 season.

-Las Vegas Gladiators

 Bees was traded to the Las Vegas Gladiators on November 19, 2003.
 He was released by the Gladiators on January 27, 2004.